All Episodes

 It's his son's event, I know.

-It's it's Eric Trump's event.
+It's Eric Trump's event.

-Donald uh better get used to this.
+Donald, better get used to this.

 This is how it works.

-The substance of what you're doing, Donald doesn't matter to them.
+The substance of what you're doing, Donald, doesn't matter to them.

-That doesn't matter.
+It doesn't matter.

 You're going against the one.

-It's um you're making it very Seinfeld, Donald, you have to understand, has to have his self-respect maintained.
+Donald, you have to understand, has to have his self-respect maintained.

 He wouldn't get any more gigs.